openslide/openslide/README.md

 GDK-PixBuf, libxml2, SQLite >= 3.6.20, cairo >= 1.2, and glib >= 2.16.
 Leica and Ventana support require libtiff >= 4.

-In this repo, we include the yet unmerged pull request of PreciPoint (https://github.com/Markus-PP/openslide-vmic) to support VMIC images.
+In this repo, we include the yet unmerged pull request in the upstream repository of PreciPoint (https://github.com/Markus-PP/openslide-vmic) to support VMIC images.
 Requires "libzip >= 1.1"

 If you want to run the test suite, you will need PyYAML, python-requests, xdelta3, cjpeg and djpeg (from libjpeg), a Git checkout of OpenSlide,